Isha-Mahajan12/FootballTransferSocialNetwork/README.md

 # Key components of this repository include:

-1. Creating an Edgelist
+1. Creating edgelists and affiliation matrices
-2. Network Degree and Structures
+2. Exploring network degree and overall structures
-3. Identifying Key Actors in the Network: Network Status
+3. Identifying key actors in the network: Network Status
-4. Detecting Communities within the Network using different clustering Algorithms
+4. Detecting Communities within the network using different clustering Algorithms

+# Libraries used

+1. R: Igraph, Statnet, Intergraph, ggally
+2. Python: Beautiful Soup